What is a Wiegand device?

-What is 26 bit Wiegand?
+What is 26-bit Wiegand?

 A complete Wiegand system includes the device that holds the data, as well as the reader.
 The specialized wired format of communication between the reader and access control technology is key here.
-When dealing with these devices, you will also come across the term “26 bit Wiegand”.
+When dealing with these devices, you will also come across the term “26-bit Wiegand”.

-26 bit is the encoding used by the readers and proximity credentials.
+26-bit is the encoding used by the readers and proximity credentials.
 Basically, this is the protocol of the data found on your Wiegand device.
-26 bit is the industry-standard format of open encoding when it comes to access control systems.
+26-bit is the industry-standard format of open encoding when it comes to access control systems.

 The data encoded using this kind of format offers a huge amount of possible facility codes and unique card numbers.
 This helps to keep your data more secure in the Wiegand system.

-What is an HID Prox used for?
+What is an HID prox used for?

-HID prox refers to a type of card that is commonly used in access control situations.
+HID prox refers to a type of card that is commonly used in access control systems.
 HID prox cards, or simply HID cards, are used in conjunction with specialized readers.
 These cards need to be placed within close proximity of the readers to pick up the data and allow for access.

-The cards use RFID embedded technology to make them easy and convenient to use with readers.
+The cards use RFID-embedded technology to make them easy and convenient to use with readers.
 These are often utilized for opening doors, or on public transport systems.

 HID cards use radio frequencies or special microprocessors to work with the reader.

-What is the Wiegand Effect?
+What is the Wiegand effect?